NB x GMCL x ECB- Banner-01 1200.png

 10.4.1.1.1.

-No player on Starred Player List A can play for the Second XI in League or Cup competitions at any time except that 1 Category 3 amateur player is eligible to play in 2nd XI Saturday league matches.(updated for 2023)
+No player on Starred Player List A can play for the Second XI in League or Cup competitions at any time except that 1 Category 3 amateur player is eligible to play in 2nd XI Saturday league matches.2nd XI cup matches and 2nd XI GMCL20 if all other eligibility criteria are met

 10.4.1.1.2.

-Only Category 1 (England qualified) not on List A, are eligible to play for the Second XI except that 1 Category 3 amateur player is eligible to play in 2nd XI Saturday league matches“. (updated for 2023)
+Only Category 1 (England qualified) not on List A, are eligible to play for the Second XI except that one Category 3 amateur player is eligible to play in 2nd XI Saturday league matches, 2nd XI cup matches and 2nd XI GMCL20 if all other eligibility criteria are met

 10.4.1.1.3.